Reviews written by registered user

 the evil periodically overtakes her to mysteriously hurt people around

 June is a risky mix of classic horror and slow artsy cinematography.
-The shots are often quite beautiful, and the acting is pretty decent.
-The flick is nevertheless ruined by a pedestrian script, with cheesy and obvious borrowed elements from Carrie and The Omen (among others).
+The shots are often quite beautiful, and the acting is passable.
+The flick is nevertheless ruined by a pedestrian and predominately unoriginal script, with cheesy and obvious borrowed elements from Carrie and The Omen (among others), while falling short of providing any true scares.
 Dollar-store music and visual effects also clash hard with its otherwise artsy ambitions.

 Fantastic Four is not your average superhero movie by today's